-Seaman Corporation looked to the XR-5® geomembrane technology for development of high-performance, low-temperature geomembranes to protect our resources in these rigorous conditions.
+Seaman Corporation looked to XR-5® Geomembrane technology for the development of high-performance, low-temperature geomembranes to protect our resources in these rigorous conditions.
 XR-5 geomembranes have provided protection of the environment for over 30 years in ambient climates.
-The transition of the XR technology platform into the Arctic geomembrane arena was imminent.
-In Figure 1, XR Arctic membranes offer superior performance properties in their respective markets.
+The transition of the XR® technology platform into the Arctic geomembrane liner arena was imminent.
+In Figure 1, XR Arctic liner geomembranes offer superior performance properties in their respective markets.

 Figure 1.
 XR-5 low-temperature geomembranes

 Ultra Low Temperature Arctic (ULTA) 23 oz. reinforced geomembrane with a pebble grain finish is the newest, most versatile addition to the Seaman Corporation Arctic geomembrane liner family.
 The high-tenacity base cloth provides an increase in strength by over 25% and an improved puncture resistance of 17% compared to the standard 23 oz. yellow liner being used in the Arctic region.